harshbrar03/Diwali-Sales-Analysis/using tableau/README.md

 ## Files
 - `dashboard.png`: Screenshot of the Tableau dashboard.
-- `processed_data.csv`: Dataset used in Tableau visualizations.
+- `Processed Diwali Sales Data.csv`: Dataset used in Tableau visualizations.